 Buildings consisting of shops and offices with flats above are typical examples of mixed-use properties.
 Both the commercial and the residential element can be let.
-But because there is a commercial element, these properties can’t be financed with a buy to let mortgage, as Gareth Richards, expert commercial mortgage broker explains.
+But because there is a commercial element, these properties can’t be financed with a buy to let mortgage, as Peter Barnes, expert commercial mortgage broker explains.

 Mixed-use or semi-commercial properties, as they are also called, are becoming an increasingly popular choice of investment because they can generate strong yields and bring an element of diversification to a portfolio.
 For buy to let landlords they are a bridge to investing in more commercial property.